-Copies of all files received or created in any transfer process should be retained within a read only environment and be available for audit / reconstruction purposes.
+Copies of all files received or created in any transfer process should be retained within a read-only environment and be available for audit/reconstruction purposes.

 In an import process the datasets originally received, plus those datasets after any required processing, (i.e. the datasets as merged with the existing data), need to be retained.
 In an export process the datasets as originally extracted, plus those datasets after any required processing, (i.e. the datasets as transferred out of the unit), will also need to be retained.
-The 'retention points' are marked with an S in Figure 3.
+The 'retention points' are marked with an S in figure 5.
 In that way the centre retains a clear audit trail of the data at each stage of any transfer process, which can be checked if necessary, and which complements the logging of the transfer and the description of any processing (see DM07.02).

-To prevent any possibility, accidentally or otherwise, of modification of the data, the datasets should be kept in a 'read only environment'.
-In practice this usually means within a folder where only a few staff (usually IT staff, because they are seen as having no direct stake in the study or its results) can insert or modify files.
-For all other staff the folder and the files within it are set as read only, and are therefore protected from amendment.
+To prevent any possibility, accidentally or otherwise, of modification of the data, the datasets should be kept in a 'read-only environment'.
+In practice this usually means within a folder where only a few staff (usually IT staff, because they are seen as

-Evidence that the standard had been met would come from demonstration of transferred data in an appropriate read only environment.
+Evidence that the standard has been met would come from demonstration of transferred data in an appropriate read-only environment.

-DM07.04: Encryption of Individual Data
+DM07.04: Encryption of Personal Identifiable Data